Toepfer-Lab/cobramod/docs/source/index.rst

 with Escher for pathway and flux visualization.

-CobraMod will use and parse the exact information from the metabolic pathway information.
 This package converts pathway information into native COBRApy objects and quality-checks them before adding them to the model.
 This includes testing for:

 - duplicate elements
-- correct chemical formula according to the data
+- correct chemical formula
-- assignment of genes
 - mass balance of reactions
 - reaction reversibility
 - capability to carry non-zero fluxes